sindrig/spoppy/README.md

 ## Installation

-:code:`pip install spoppy`
+`pip install spoppy`

 To install globally you will probably need superuser privileges.

-After installation run :code:`spoppy` in your terminal and you're all set!
+After installation run `spoppy` in your terminal and you're all set!

 ## Screenshots